 Do you have a plain white kitchen that you feel needs a touch of personality?
 Then consider changing the door hardware and tapware.
 Elegant gold accessories have transformed the look of this white kitchen and taken the look to a whole new level.

 Don't forget to consider the gloss level of the kitchen cabinets too.
-Matt finishes are all the rage at the moment, for both contemporary and more traditional style kitchens but the more classic style can only ever be matt or at the most semi-gloss.
+Matt finishes are all the rage at the moment, for both contemporary and more traditional style kitchens.
+However, the more classic style can only ever be matt or at the most semi-gloss.
 If you do love a crisp, modern style, you may still love the appeal of high gloss which will bounce the light around the room and give a sparkling finish to the cabinets.

 Individual styling is a great way to bring personality into your space.
 So if you have a simple white kitchen but feel you need more colour, then consider using some greenery to achieve this.
 Introducing colour in a natural format ensures that you maintain a great organic feel to the room and ensures that it is ever-changing.

 Black, at the opposite end of the tonal scale to white, is its classic partner.
 As we are talking about timeless styles, you can't go past a white kitchen with touches of black.

-As with paint colours for walls, there are many different whites to select from, for both your joinery and benchtop and the same rules apply here.
+- As with paint colours for walls, there are many different whites to select from, for both your joinery and benchtop and the same rules apply here.
 For example, if you have a benchtop with a touch of grey, you will need to partner this with a cool, crisp white or one that is just slightly grey.

-Take your lead for the right white from the whites that are already in your colour scheme.
+- Take your lead for the right white from the whites that are already in your colour scheme.
 Consider whether you have a cool palette or a warm one.
 If you are using a paint finish for your kitchen joinery you can select any white and it makes sense to use one that works with your wall and trim colour.
 If possible I really like to keep the kitchen cupboards the same as the trim throughout the house.

-Consider the ceiling colour.
+- Consider the ceiling colour.
 If your cupboards go right to the ceiling, you will need to ensure that the white you select for the joinery is the same as or works with the white that you use on your ceiling.
 So always look at the kitchen whites together with the overall white palette for your home.

-If you are selecting from a melamine or laminate range, compare all the whites together so that you can see the underlying colour as they will have cool blue whites and warm creamier ones to select from.
+- If you are selecting from a melamine or laminate range, compare all the whites together so that you can see the underlying colour as they will have cool blue whites and warm creamier ones to select from.
 Again, look at these in relation to the other whites in your house and ensure that you stay within the similar range.

-Don't forget the styling tips above though and introduce all the finishing touches to make the classic white kitchen your own.
+- Don't forget the styling tips above though and introduce all the finishing touches to make the classic white kitchen your own.